AmeerahO98/Honey_Net/README.md

 <img src="https://i.imgur.com/3VSeOFU.jpg"80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
  Begin to create one of the new alerts in Microsoft Sentinel.
-Name it and decide the tactics and Tactics/techniques to scan for.
+Name it and decide the tactics and techniques to scan for.
 <br />

 <p>